Bobby Mitchell: Cleveland Browns (1958–1961)

-Mitchell was drafted in the seventh round of the 1958 NFL draft by the Cleveland Browns, where he played as a halfback.
+Mitchell was drafted 84th overall in the seventh round of the 1958 NFL draft by the Cleveland Browns, where he played as a halfback.
 He was teamed with Jim Brown to give the Browns one of the most successful running back combinations from 1958 through 1961.

 As a rookie, Mitchell had a 98-yard kickoff return.
 A year later against Washington, he rushed for 232 yards, including a 90-yard scoring scamper, a Browns record until it was broken by Nick Chubb in 2018.
 The same year, he returned a punt 78 yards against the New York Giants.
 He earned his first Pro Bowl selection in 1960.

 As a Brown, Mitchell accumulated 2297 yards rushing, 1463 yards receiving, 607 yards on punt returns, 1550 yards on kickoff returns, and scored 38 touchdowns.
 He once held the Browns' career record for kickoff returns for touchdowns, and he also currently holds the team's best rookie rushing average (6.3 in 1958).